matthewepler/kinograph/README.md

 ## Arduino - Electronics Control (For controlling machine)

+### openFrameworks
+If you are familiar with openFrameworks, you can use this code in tandem with the Arduino hardware.
+You will need to upload the Standard Firmata code for your Arduino to communicate with the app.

+You DO NOT have to use this code to get Kinograph to work.
+If you're more familiar with Arduino code, just use that instead.
+The only difference between the two is the on-screen feedback (current speed, # of pictures taken, etc.)

+### Arduino
+Use the Arduino code if you do not need on-screen feedback of frame capture rate.
+This code has everything the OF code has, including auto speed control if you want it.
+The only thing it doesn't have is the on-screen feedback.

 This code is written in Arduino for the Arduino UNO board.
 Instructions for electronics assembly can be found on the [Instructables site](http://www.instructables.com/id/Kinograph-v01-DIY-Film-Scanner/step9/Electronics/).

 Upload this code, connect your power supply, camera, and the switch on your Kinograph to operate.